ptomulik/testmd/README.md

     packagex {'apache2': }

-It has exactly same effect as
+It has exactly same effect as `package{'apache2': }`, nothing special yet.

-    package{'apache2': }

-Nothing special yet.

 Now imagine, you have a puppet module which configures the apache http server.
 It works well with apache 2.2 but it's not ready for the apache 2.4 yet.
 Your **apt** repositories provide versions `2.2.22-13` and `2.4.6-3` for installation.
 By default, the latest (2.4.6-3) version gets installed.
-One way, to install our preferred version of a package is to use version expression feature of `packagex` defined type:
+One way, to install our preferred version of a package is to use version expression feature of the `packagex` defined type:

     packagex {'apache2':
       ensure   => '< 2.4.0'